neondatabase/website/content/docs/manage/endpoints.md

 ### How to size your compute

-If your compute size is too small, this can lead to suboptimal query performance and connection limit issues, as the size of your compute determines the amount of memory available for caching data and the maximum number of concurrent connections.
+A compute size that is too small can lead to suboptimal query performance and connection limit issues, as the size of your compute determines the amount of memory available for caching data and the maximum number of simultaneous connections your compute can support.

 In Postgres, the `shared_buffers` setting defines the amount of data that can be held in memory.
-In Neon, the `shared_buffers` parameter is always set to 128 MB, but Neon uses a local file cache to extend the memory allocated to shared buffers.
-Generally, we recommend a `shared_buffers` limit that is 50% of RAM.
+In Neon, the `shared_buffers` parameter is always set to 128 MB, but Neon uses a local file cache to extend the amount of memory allocated to shared buffers to 50% of your compute's RAM.
+The 50% RAM limit is a guideline rather than an enforced limit, but it's advisable not to exceed this maximum; otherwise, you might encounter out-of-memory errors.

-The maximum_connections setting
+The `max_connections` setting defines your maximum simultaneous connection limit and is set based on your compute size.

-The following table outlines the vCPU, RAM, shared_buffer limit, the `max_connections` limit.
+The following table outlines the vCPU, RAM, `shared_buffer` limit (50 % of RAM), and the `max_connections` limit for each compute size that Neon supports.

 | Compute Size (CU) | vCPU | RAM   | shared_buffers | max_connections |
 |--------------|------|-------|----------------|-----------------|